ellacharmed/mlops-zoomcamp/cohorts/2024/06-best-practices/homework.md

 Now let's create `integration_test.py`

 We'll use the dataframe we created in Q3 (the dataframe for the unit test) and save it to S3.
 You don't need to do anything else: just create a dataframe and save it.

 We will pretend that this is data for January 2023.

 Run the `integration_test.py` script.
 After that, use AWS CLI to verify that the file was created.

-Use this snipped for saving the file:
+Use this snippet for saving the file:

 ```python
 df_input.to_parquet(